exadel-inc/esl/src/modules/esl-event-listener/README.md

 ### ⚡ `ESLEventUtils.initDescriptor`

-`ESLEventUtils.initDescriptor` - decorate the passed key of the host object as `ESLEventDescriptorFn`
+Decorates the passed key of the host object as `ESLEventDescriptorFn`

 ```typescript
 ESLEventUtils.initDescriptor<T extends object>(